 Your first teddy bear.
 That favorite book.
 The cute outfit you had to have.

-It’s tough to part with things that bring up fond memories.
+It’s tough to part with sentimental items that bring up fond memories.

 Sometimes we hang on to childhood memorabilia because we think we are going to pass it on to our kids or grandkids.
-But let’s be honest: What you found essential, your kids may not care about.
+But let’s be honest: What you found essential, your kids will probably not care about.

 So, what can you do?

 It’s okay to save a few special mementos.
 I saved my first teddy bear and one doll that I played with.

 Just be picky about how much you save.
 And if you do save it, make sure you have it where it can be enjoyed.
 Display it or put it in a special memory box that is NOT stuffed in a storage space.

 Don’t keep “saving” things for someday.
 Let your kids have it now.